antony0201/ALU/README.md

 ### 🔧 Parameterized ALU in SystemVerilog

-This project implements a fully parameterized **Arithmetic Logic Unit (ALU)** in **SystemVerilog**, supporting a wide range of arithmetic, logical, shift, and comparison operations.
+This project implements a fully parameterized **Arithmetic Logic Unit (ALU)** in **Verilog**, supporting a wide range of arithmetic, logical, shift, and comparison operations.
 It is designed for flexibility, allowing customization of operand width and includes support for overflow detection, carry-out, and status flags.

 #### ✅ Features: